junxit/us-congress-bills-110/metadata.md

 - 2008-07-30 — Placed on the Union Calendar, Calendar No. 522.
 - 2008-07-30 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-806, Part I.
 - 2008-07-30 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-806, Part I.
+- 2008-07-31 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2008-09-25 — Cleared for White House.
+- 2008-09-25 — Message on Senate action sent to the House.
+- 2008-09-25 — Passed Senate without amendment by Unanimous Consent.
+- 2008-09-25 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-09-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S9459)
+- 2008-09-25 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S9459)